-This has helped make The Quest Profiler one of the fastest-growing personality questionnaires in the UK, used for both selection and development by some of Britain’s biggest companies.
+This has helped make The Quest Profiler® one of the fastest-growing personality questionnaires in the UK, used for both selection and development by some of Britain’s biggest companies.
 Many organisations still rely on interviews to assess behavioural characteristics, but all too often this is done in a less than standardised and objective manner.
 Additionally, whilst the interview process can be excellent at measuring competencies such as oral communication skills, it is less reliable at predicting many other important factors of behaviour.

-The Quest Profiler is incredibly easy to use, and is extremely well-suited for the recruitment and development of both individual participants and larger groups of candidates.
+The Quest Profiler® is incredibly easy to use, and is extremely well-suited for the recruitment and development of both individual participants and larger groups of candidates.
 There are three types of reports available, the details of which can be found below.
-Each of these reports is available at three levels: Standard, Full, and Premium reports.
+Each of these reports is available at three levels: Standard, Full, and Premium.
 These reports have varying levels of content, and vary in cost accordingly.
 In addition to this you can customise the Premium report's suggested development interventions (training recommendations etc.) to match exactly what you offer.

 Matching Role Profiles

 Finding the perfect match for a role has become increasingly difficult and hiring the wrong candidate can cost businesses valuable time and resources.
 By matching against a Role Profile, you can ensure that candidates are a good fit at a glance, allowing you the opportunity to dive deeper into their application.

 Many people within your business will interact with clients in a sales capacity.
 Whether this is in the traditional sense or in a supportive role, it is important to get an understanding of the role and candidates for the development of the team and the recruitment process.